Depersonalization: Three Reasons You're NOT Going Crazy

 ...you must be going crazy, right?

-That of course make the anxiety worse -- which make the brain think “there’s more danger here!” and turn UP the Depersonalization even more to protect itself.
-The anxiety heightens visual and aural sensitivity while your thoughts are racing to explain the DP feelings.
+That of course make the anxiety worse -- which make the brain think “there’s more danger here!” and turn UP the Depersonalization + Derealization even more to protect itself.
+The anxiety heightens visual and aural sensitivity while your thoughts are racing to explain the DPDR feelings.

 So you're sitting in your kitchen or your bedroom, and suddenly you're conscious of every small thing in the room.
+You feel like you're not here mentally.
 You're super-aware of your body.

 I thought the same thing.
-Believe me, EVERYONE who gets DP thinks the same thing.
+Believe me, EVERYONE who gets DPDR thinks the same thing.

 But you're not going crazy.
 You're 100% safe!

-3. DP IS ACTUALLY THE OPPOSITE OF INSANITY
+3. DPDR IS ACTUALLY THE OPPOSITE OF INSANITY

 Ok, so here's the most important part of all of this.